Local

 ATLANTA — The 2026 FIFA Men’s World Cup is coming to Atlanta.
 Could the 2027 FIFA Women’s World Cup be next?

-The United States Soccer Federation announced in December that it would submit a joint bid with Mexican Football Foundation to host the next Women’s World Cup.
+The United States Soccer Federation announced in December that it would submit a joint bid with the Mexican Football Foundation to host the next Women’s World Cup.
 The U.S. last hosted the women’s soccer tournament in 1999 and 2003.

 Atlanta is currently scheduled to host eight games, including one of the semifinal matches, for the 2026 FIFA Men’s World Cup.